DOMARS/vsdriver/vsdriver/counters_manifest_preprocessor_properties_for_driver_projects.md

 <span id="vsdriver.counters_manifest_preprocessor_properties_for_driver_projects"></span>Counters Manifest Preprocessor Properties for Driver Projects
 ======================================================================================================================================================

-Sets the properties for the [**CTRPP**](perf.ctrpp) tool that parses and validates your counters manifest.
-For information about working with performance counters, see [Performance Counters](perf.performance_counters_portal).
-For information about using performance counters in a kernel-mode Windows driver, see [Kernel Mode Performance Monitoring](devtest.kernel_mode_performance_monitoring).
+Sets the properties for the [**CTRPP**]() tool that parses and validates your counters manifest.
+For information about working with performance counters, see [Performance Counters]().
+For information about using performance counters in a kernel-mode Windows driver, see [Kernel Mode Performance Monitoring](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff548159(v=vs.85).aspx).

 <span id="Setting_the_Counters_Manifest_Preprocessor_properties_for_driver_projects"></span><span id="setting_the_counters_manifest_preprocessor_properties_for_driver_projects"></span><span id="SETTING_THE_COUNTERS_MANIFEST_PREPROCESSOR_PROPERTIES_FOR_DRIVER_PROJECTS"></span>Setting the Counters Manifest Preprocessor properties for driver projects
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------